arieldo/MorBot/ROS/README.md

 Follow these steps to install ROS Melodic on Ubuntu 18.04:

 1. Configure your Ubuntu system to accept software from packages.ros.org.
 First, add the ROS repository to your system's list of package sources:

+But first let's understand what is a ROS repository!

+Imagine you have a big library filled with books on many different topics.
+Each book contains knowledge and information about a specific subject.
+The library is organized so that you can easily find the book you're looking for when you need it.
+This library is a place where you and others can visit to learn new things, share knowledge, and discover exciting ideas.

+In the world of computers, a repository is like that big library.
+It's a place where people store and organize computer code (which is like the knowledge in books) for a specific project or a collection of projects.
+These projects could be about anything, like building robots, creating websites, or making video games.

+A repository helps keep all the code organized, and it also allows people to work together on projects more easily.
+They can add new code, make changes to existing code, and even track the history of the changes made.
+This way, everyone can learn from each other, share their work, and create amazing things together!

+So, a repository is like a big library for computer code, where people can store, organize, and share their work with others to create awesome projects.

+run the following command:

     ```
     $ sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu bionic main" > /etc/apt/sources.list.d/ros-latest.list'